Manhattan Murder Mystery: Plot

 Larry Lipton, an editor at HarperCollins, and his wife Carol have a pleasant encounter in the elevator with older neighbors, Paul and Lillian House.
 They are invited to an evening with the Houses where the women exchange information on exercise routines.
 The next day, Lillian dies of a heart attack, shocking the Liptons as she appeared robust and healthy.
-They become suspicious of Paul's cheerfulness after his wife's death.
-When Carol brings the widower a dessert, she finds a crematory urn under his kitchen sink that contradicts his story about Lillian's burial.
-Carol decides to investigate and steals the key to the House apartment from the super, entering when Paul is away and snooping to find two tickets to Paris and hotel reservations with a woman named “Helen Moss.”
-Carol dials the code for the last number dialed, and the phone is answered by someone saying “Waldron”.
+Carol becomes suspicious of Paul's cheerfulness after his wife's death.
+When she brings the widower a dessert, she finds a crematory urn under his kitchen sink that contradicts his story about Lillian's burial.

+Carol decides to investigate and steals the key to the House apartment from the super.
+When Paul is away, she finds two tickets to Paris and hotel reservations with a woman named “Helen Moss.”
+Carol dials the last number dialed on Paul's phone, and the phone is answered by someone saying “Waldron”.
 Paul returns while Carol is snooping, narrowly missing her hiding under the bed, but she manages to sneak out undetected.
 Paul later finds her reading glasses under the bed, but Carol pretends she lost them on the first visit, supposing the glasses were kicked under the bed.
 Appalled at his wife’s breaking and entering, Larry wants her to stop.
 Obsessed, Carol engages the cooperation of their more adventurous close friend, Ted, who becomes as obsessed as Carol with the mystery.

 Carol and Ted track down Helen Moss, an actress, whom they surveil.
 A few days later, Carol spots a woman who looks identical to Lillian on a passing bus.
-Larry suggests she has a twin, but Ted finds out Lillian has none.
-Ted and Carol follow the bus route to the end, discovering a shabby Hotel Waldron.
+Larry suggests she has a twin, but Ted finds out she does not.
+Ted and Carol follow the bus route to the end, discovering the shabby Hotel Waldron.
 Returning later, Carol and Larry find Lillian dead in the bedroom.
 The responding police find no trace of the body.
 Carol surmises that Paul was hiding in the closet when they found the body and then moved the body.
-Later, Carol and Larry find Lillian's body in the emergency exit panel of the elevator.
-They see Paul putting the body in a car and witness him disposing of the body by dropping it into an industrial melting furnace.
+After searching the hotel room a second time, Carol and Larry are trapped when the hotel elevator stops.
+When Carol tries to climb out through the emergency exit panel, Lillian's body drops through the opening.
+They escape through the hotel basement and see Paul putting the body in a car.
+They follow him and witness the body being dropped into an industrial furnace.